 Former Australian prime minister and Global Institute for Women’s Leadership chair Julia Gillard, as well as singer and activist Annie Lennox, founder of charitable women's organisation The Circle, will complete the line-up.
 Anne McElvoy, senior editor of The Economist, will chair the panel.

-As People points out, International Women's Day has long been a major day for Markle.
+As People points out, International Women's Day has long been an important day for Meghan.
 In 2015, the year she became the United Nations' Women's Advocate for Women’s Political Participation and Leadership, she spoke at a UN Women's event, saying, "It is said that girls with dreams become women with vision.
 May we empower each other to carry out such vision — because it isn’t enough to simply talk about equality.
 One must believe it.
 And it isn’t enough to simply believe in it.
 One must work at it.
 Let us work at it.
 Together.
 Starting now."

 Last year, meanwhile, she visited the Stemettes project in Birmingham, alongside Prince Harry.
 The project encourages girls to pursue STEM careers (that's science, technology, engineering, and maths), according to ELLE.
 There, the couple met with students from local secondary schools participating in the project.